davidtchiu/davidtchiu.github.io/teaching/cs475/syllabus.md

 Students taking this course will:
 - Be proficient in C.
 - Be proficient in the use of the Linux environment for coding, compilation, debugging, and testing.
-- Design and implement concurrent programs using proper synchronization techniques.
+- Design and implement concurrent programs using proper synchronization techniques in C and Java.
 - Evaluate the merits and downfalls of various OS policies.
 <!-- - Gain experience with key components in an OS kernel. -->